Seed and Sod Application Rates

 Mixing grass seed with Milorganite is an effective way to spread seed accurately.
 Mix 4 parts Milorganite with 1 part seed by weight.
 If you choose to mix Milorganite and seed, be careful to decrease future applications of Milorganite to prevent over-fertilization.

-Spread seed or Milorganite-seed mix evenly on the prepared soil.
-Gently work the seed into the soil 1/16 to 1/8 of an inch.
+Spread grass seed and Milorganite mix evenly on the prepared soil.
+Gently work the seed and Milorganite mix into the soil 1/16 to 1/8 of an inch.
 Light (sandy) soils may only require watering for seed incorporation.

 Keep the seeded area moist until the seeds emerge.
 The seedlings need frequent gentle watering until ½ to 1 inch tall.
 When conditions allow, reduce watering to several time a week at a depth of 1 to 2 inches.
 Decrease frequency and increase depth of watering as seedlings mature.

 |Seed Type||Milorganite (lbs)||Seed (lbs)||Seed per 1,000 sq ft||Area Covered (sq ft)||Milorganite per 1,000 sq ft|

 |Bermuda Grass||20||5||1 lb||5,000||4 lbs|